Showing posts with label animals. Show all posts

 We ate a cinnamon roll for breakfast.

 We ate lunch at Dobyn's Dining Room at the Keeter Center.
-I ordered steak soup with rolled and butter.
+I ordered steak soup with rolls and butter.

 We toured the East End Mill, where I bought a handcrafted basket.

-This included musical talents from Missouri, musical instruments, Quilts, dishes, dolls, a circus, cars, and animals (taxidermy) such as polar bears, Grizzly Bears, Lions, tigers, buffalo, elk, deer, etc.
+This included musical talents from Missouri, musical instruments, Quilts, dishes, dolls, a circus, cars, and animals (taxidermy), such as polar bears, Grizzly Bears, Lions, tigers, buffalo, elk, and deer

 At 7:30, we boarded the Branson Belle for a dinner cruise and show.